 - Encourages the growth of helpful bacteria (probiotics) in the colon.

 - Helps regulate our immune system.

-- Can lower risk of heart disease, colon cancer, and colon polyps.
+- Can lower the risk of heart disease, colon cancer, and colon polyps.

 Fiber sounds great, doesn’t it?
 Unfortunately, most of us don’t eat nearly enough of it.
 We recommend 32 grams of fiber a day for women and 45 grams for men.
 This may sound daunting but it really isn’t.
 Check out these easy ways to get more fiber in your diet: